What is ergonomics? Why is it important? Which ergonomic accessories are worth buying?

 For example, a study of ergonomic interventions at Blue Cross-Blue Shield and State Farm Insurance attributed overall productivity improvements of 4.4 and 15 percent to the ergonomic interventions performed.

-A Willis Towers Watson study conducted in 2015 even asserts the most significant driver of employee engagement is providing employees with a sense that their supervisors care for their well-being.
+A Willis Towers Watson study even asserts the most significant driver of employee engagement is providing employees with a sense that their supervisors care for their well-being.
 Ergonomic upgrades to team members’ workstations can be an excellent method of demonstrating that the organization cares about the health of its people.

 There are also clear benefits for employees whose roles require them to make focused, attentive decisions.
 For example, a study by BLR found that for one company, implementing a single $400 device reduced annual scrap costs by $6000.